mizzy/serverspec/WINDOWS_SUPPORT.md

 end
 ```

-For different authentication mechanisms check the Microsoft WinRM documentation and verify the ones that are supported by [WinRb/WinRM](https://github.com/WinRb/WinRM)
+For how to configure the guest to accept WinRM connections and the different authentication mechanisms check the Microsoft WinRM documentation and verify the ones that are supported by [WinRb/WinRM](https://github.com/WinRb/WinRM).

 ###RSpec Examples for windows target hosts